TYQ3939/Task_Striker/README.md

 # Task_Striker
-This is an assignment I had done with my university groupmates in 2023 during our Foundation.
+This is an assignment I had done with my university groupmates in 2023 using Python Tkinter.
 It's a program demo that connects Clients with skilled Pros to solve their tasks, projects, and works.
-It contains several features like account creation, profile management, Pros searching/browsing, chat demo, simple payment demo, etc.
+Features including account creation, profile management, Pros searching/browsing, chat demo, simple payment demo, history viewing, etc.

  ***FOR RESEARCH PURPOSES ONLY.
 LEGAL ACTIONS WILL BE TAKEN IF MISUSED.***